CISecurity/ControlsAssessmentSpecification/control-8/control-8.4.rst

 * M1 = List of endpoints capable of supporting anti-malware software
 * M2 = List of endpoints with anti-malware software installed, enabled, and properly configured to scan removable media (compliant list)
 * M3 = List of endpoints not adhering to the specified configuration (non-compliant list)
-* M4 = Number of endpoints in M1 (number of endpoints capable of supporting anti-malware software)
+* M4 = Count of endpoints in M1 (number of endpoints capable of supporting anti-malware software)
-* M5 = Number of endpoints in M2 (number of compliant endpoints)
+* M5 = Count of endpoints in M2 (number of compliant endpoints)
+* M6 = Count of endpoints in M3 (number of non-compliant endpoints)

 Metrics
 -------